 We’ve had a handful of contributors, but are always looking to expand both in number of writers and department representation.
 An ideal candidate is a strong writer (or wants to develop into one); proficient in quantitative analysis; and has an interest in any aspect of Denison, campus issues, and our student body.
-You do not have to be a DA or POSC major in order to write.
-You do not have to write about survey results.
+You do NOT have to be a DA or POSC major in order to write.
+You do NOT have to write about survey results.

 OneTwentySeven has no deadlines, no minimum quotas, or anything along those lines – you just write whenever you can find the time and motivation for it.
 So the time commitment is entirely as much or as little as you want it to be.
 A number of students conduct an independent study with Dr. Djupe in order to dedicate time to writing.

 Plenty of students have written just one article, while others have written much more.
 Moreover, most articles can be written over the span of a week or even less.
 We also encourage collaborations and co-authoring, which can help if you’re worried about time.
 The articles are not long – the target article length is 500-700 words, but there’s no minimum or maximum word count; we care more about telling a good story.